maks-rafalko/php5.4-vagrant-env/README.md

 ### FYI

-Please remember that VM uses Shared Folders, so each update of any file in `./www` foler will be immediately synced with VM (and vice-versa).
+Please don't forget that VM uses Shared Folders, so each update of any file in `./www` foler will be immediately synced with VM (and vice-versa).